7 Things to Remember in China

 Handshake

-When you meet a local Chinese person, don’t bow – that’s done in Japan.
+When you meet a local Chinese person, it’s not necessary to bow, like in Japan, or to do the lotus hand-prayer gesture – that’s done in India.

 Simply, shake the hand offered to you and address him/her properly by their name and title.